chrisa23/Fibrous/README.md

 Fibers
 ------

 Fibers are synchronous execution contexts that maintain order of actions.
-Like Actorx, Fibers can manage state without worries of cross threading issues.
+Like Actors, Fibers can manage state without worries of cross threading issues.
 While a Fiber is synchronous, your system can consist of multiple Fibers communicating through messaging to provide parallelism to your system.

 Fibers subscribe to channels to receive messages which queue actions based on the assigned handler.
 Fibers have a scheduling API that allows actions to be scheduled in the future as well as repeatedly.
 You can also directly queue actions onto a Fiber for it to execute.